0xFableOrg/0xFable/README.md

    - Node.js & [PNPM](https://pnpm.io/) (`npm install -g pnpm`)
      - Tested with Node v20.1.0
      - The appropriate pnpm version is listed under the "packageManager key in [`package.json`](./package.json)
-     - If you have any issues while installing dependencies with pnpm you can try to use `corepack` to make sure you use correct version of pnpm.
+     - If you have any issues while installing dependencies with pnpm you can try to use `corepack` to make sure you use the correct version of pnpm.
        - `corepack enable`
        - `corepack pnpm install`
    - [Circom](https://docs.circom.io/getting-started/installation/)